dominique-mueller/simple-progress-webpack-plugin/README.md

 The `compact` logger is the default logger.
 It shows each build step with further details (such as the sub-progress and several sub-steps) while still not taking up too much space (thus the name compact).

-✖ not CI ready

 ![Compact Logger Preview GIF](/docs/compact-logger-preview.gif?raw=true)

+> ✖ not CI ready

 <br>

 ### `expanded`

-The `expanded` / `extended` logger is pretty similar to the `compact` logger, but prints every sub-step into its own separate line. ✔ CI ready.
+The `expanded` / `extended` logger is pretty similar to the `compact` logger, but prints every sub-step into its own separate line.

 ![Expanded Logger Preview GIF](/docs/expanded-logger-preview.gif?raw=true)